abcnews/terminus-fetch/README.md

 ### `getImages`

-This takes an image document returned from terminus (Imge, ImageProxy or CustomImage doctypes) and returns a normalised object including available image renditions.
+This takes an image document returned from terminus (Image, ImageProxy or CustomImage doctypes) and returns a normalised object including available image renditions.

 ```ts